FeiWang93/Poster101K/README.md

 ![Poster Examples](./Dataset_Introduction.png)

 **Poster101K** is a large-scale image dataset of posters, originally created as a benchmark for graphic layout generation models.
 It includes 101,914 poster images covering six themes and 549,260 bounding boxes annotating nine types of design elements.
 It offers a significant advantage in scale and provides information on new design elements.
 The poster images were collected using [Eagle](https://cn.eagle.cool/) from [Pinterest](https://au.pinterest.com/), [Canvas](https://www.canva.cn/), [Fotor](https://www.fotor.com.cn/), [Freepik](https://https://wepik.com//), and [Gaoding](https://www.gaoding.com/).
 All poster images were manually annotated by [Label Studio](https://labelstud.io/).
 Only posters under permissive licenses were collected.
+All color palettes are extracted by [Pylette](https://doi.org/10.5281/zenodo.14757253).

 ![Task Illustration](./Tasks_illustration_(L-R).jpg)

+We tested four baseline models in six graphic layout-related generation tasks (shown in the figure above) with our dataset and three existing datasets to evaluate the value and potential of our dataset.
+Experimental results show the advantage of our dataset over the existing ones.
+Our dataset provides an important resource for model training and evaluation methods in the graphic layout field.

 ## 📥 Download